Year of Call: 2011

 Power v Godfrey [2014] BPIR 484 – a successful High Court appeal against a bankruptcy order, in a case involving an allegedly fraudulent crossclaim against the petitioning creditor, on which default judgment had been obtained.

-Al-Mojil v Protiviti [2016] CA 003 (23 August 2016), DIFC - (2016-2018) – Led by Jonathan Adkin QC and David Head QC, Jonathan represented the claimant seeking relief from an accountancy firm following a report it had issued to the Saudi Capital Markets Authority in respect of MMG, a Saudi oil infrastructure and engineering company.
+Al-Mojil v Protiviti [2016] CA 003 (23 August 2016), DIFC - (2016-2018) – Led by Jonathan Adkin KC and David Head KC, Jonathan represented the claimant seeking relief from an accountancy firm following a report it had issued to the Saudi Capital Markets Authority in respect of MMG, a Saudi oil infrastructure and engineering company.
 It remains one of the most substantial claims ever brought before the courts of the DIFC, and established significant case law on the forum non conveniens doctrine in the DIFC, before the parties reached settlement on the eve of trial.

 AF v MF & oths [2016] EWFC 65 – Jonathan acted for H’s father, the settlor of an offshore foundation subject to attack from an application for ancillary relief by W. The applicant wife had sought relief in the sum of c. £20 million, but was awarded around £2 million following trial.